Retailer Policy Manual

 Overview

 BCLC's Policies regarding Lottery Retailer roles and responsibilities are set out below.
-These include Lottery Retailer certification, sale of tickets, ticket validation, progressive discipline procedures and various other general matters.
-Adhering to these Policies will help you to build public confidence in lottery games and increase your customer loyalty.
+These include Lottery Site Employee certification, sale of tickets, ticket validation, prize payout,progressive discipline procedures and various other general matters.
+Adhering to these Policies will help Lottery Retailers to build public confidence in lottery games and increase customer loyalty.

-The Policies, as amended from time to time, form part of the BCLC Lottery Retailer Agreement between BCLC and those parties that BCLC authorizes to provide lottery retail services.
+The Policies, as amended from time to time, form part of the Lottery Retailer Agreement between BCLC and a Lottery Retailer.

 Definitions